DominikTschimmel/LaTex_Template/README.md

 ## <a name="Thesis"></a>Thesis

 file | purpose
 -----|--------
-main .tex| Configuration of the document and definition of the commands.
-Changes of the layout should be made here. content.tex| Here you can put the content of the document.
-It is adviesd to write the contents in further seperate files that can then be loaded by `\input{Your_File.tex}`. title_page.tex | Thesis_Setup loads this file to produce the title page.
+main .tex| Configuration of the document and definition of the commands. content.tex| Here you can put the content of the document.
+It is advised to write the contents in further separate files that can then be loaded by `\input{Your_File.tex}`. title_page.tex | The template loads this file to produce the title page.
 So use this file to create your title page as usual. index_style.ist| This file defines the style of the index.
 The package `imakeidx` is loaded by default.
 Literature.bib| BibTex literature file that is loaded.

 ### <a name="Front"></a>Front matter, preface and table of contents
-The front matter, i.e. title page, table of contents and intentional blank pages, to start the first chapter on a right page, can be created by `\FrontNoPreface`.
+The front matter, i.e. title page, table of contents and intentional blank pages, can be created by `\FrontNoPreface`.
 If you want to include a preface, use `\FrontMatter{Preface title}{Content}` instead.
-The content can be any LaTex code as usual, e.g. new sections and subsections.
+The content can be any LaTeX code as usual, e.g. new chapters, sections and subsections.

 ### <a name="Chapters-theis"></a>Chapters, sections, etc.
 Chapters, sections, etc. work as usual.
 There are however two new commands. `\ChapterStart{text}` (right after `\chapter{title}`) creates a chapter description. `\PartWithText{part title}{part text}` allows to create a new part with text on the part page.